Import your trade history from a file

 Good to know

 - Your broker isn’t in the list?
 That’s fine — any broker that exports a CSV or Excel file works.
-Use Generic format or AI mapping.
 See Find your broker’s export guide.

 Troubleshooting